-• Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94) Reducing the TX power in the Advanced Settings is recommended. • The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496)
+• Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94) Reducing the TX power in the Advanced Settings is recommended.

-This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed).

-The current API is inconsistent and will be replaced eventually.
-The old API will still be supported for a while.

-• Sporadic segfaults of busybox (ash) when running shell scripts on ar71xx (#1157)

-The workaround added in Gluon v2017.1.1 has greatly reduced the frequency of segfaults, but it did not make them disappear completely.

-• Frequent reboots due to out-of-memory on weak hardware in larger meshes (#1243)
+- The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496) This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed). - Inconsistent respondd API (#522) - The current API is inconsistent and will be replaced eventually.
+The old API will still be supported for a while. - Sporadic segfaults of busybox (ash) when running shell scripts on ar71xx (#1157) The workaround added in Gluon v2017.1.1 has greatly reduced the frequency of segfaults, but it did not make them disappear completely. - Frequent reboots due to out-of-memory on weak hardware in larger meshes (#1243)